ifood/ifood-backend-advanced-test/README.md

 For test purpose, access http://localhost:8080/swagger-ui.html

-### Technologies/frameworks:
+### Main Technologies/Frameworks:
 Spring Boot - easy and fast to setup the application.
 It makes the development process easier and faster Spring Data - abstraction for ORM and repositories Spring Cloud (Feign, Hystrix) - makes the integration faster to developer and reliable with fallback implementations Swagger - API documentation
-Redis - to cache the results for a predefined amount of time to minimize the throughput at the Spotify and OpenWeatherMap APIs
-Docker - to setup the infrastructure - runs the application database and redis for cache
+Docker - to setup the infrastructure - runs the application database Postgres DB - Database to keep the category and category by temperature range datas Fixture Template - for test data generation (used in Unit Tests) Jacoco - for line coverage
+Lombok - to make the code cleaner and more readable.

 ## Possible Next Steps
+- Improve test coverage and add integration tests
+- Add Sonar for code quality
 - Add newRelic for monitoring app
+- Use Redis to cache the results for a predefined amount of time to minimize the throughput at the Spotify and OpenWeatherMap APIs
+- Improve fallback quality, for instance, use cache or database to keep some tracks searched recently.
+There are other specific points to add fallback strategy.
-- Implement Hateoas if needs
+- Implement Hateoas (if needs)